-Managers have an obligation to ensure the health, safety and welfare of pregnant employees as soon as they are aware that they are pregnant and until six months after childbirth, or until the employee stops breastfeeding, whichever is later.
+Managers have a legal obligation to ensure the health, safety and welfare of pregnant employees as soon as they are aware that they are pregnant and until six months after childbirth, or until the employee stops breastfeeding, whichever is later.

 Managers need to complete a workplace risk assessment (or review an existing risk assessment) and review as necessary throughout the pregnancy and post pregnancy (as relevant).
-Managers should explore with employees any temporary measures required to support the employee, this may include; limiting external travel, reassessing work spaces to ensure equipment provides adequate support, utilising the Flexi-time Scheme to agree later start times etc. Guidance and the correct documentation can be found within the Safety Management Standards.
+A model new and expectant mother risk assessment can be found at http://inside.walsall.gov.uk/model risk assessments.htm.
+Managers should explore with employees any temporary measures required to support the employee, this may include; limiting external travel, reassessing work spaces to ensure equipment provides adequate support, utilising the Flexi-time Scheme to agree later start times etc. Guidance and support documentation can be found within the Safety Management Standards.
 Safety management standards (SMS)